 7:1 During the reign of Ahaz son of Jotham, son of Uzziah, king of Judah, King Rezin of Syria and King Pekah son of Remaliah of Israel marched up to Jerusalem to do battle, but they were unable to prevail against it.

 2It was reported to the family of David, “Syria has allied with Ephraim.”
 They and their people were emotionally shaken, just as the trees of the forest shake before the wind.
-3So the Lord told Isaiah, “Go out with your son Shear-jashub and meet Ahaz at the end of the conduit of the upper pool which is located on the road to the field where they wash and dry cloth.
+3So the Lord told Isaiah, “Go out with your son Shear Jashub and meet Ahaz at the end of the conduit of the upper pool that is located on the road to the field where they wash and dry cloth.
 4Tell him, ‘Make sure you stay calm!
-Don’t be afraid!
+Don’t be afraid.
 Don’t be intimidated by these two stubs of smoking logs, or by the raging anger of Rezin, Syria, and the son of Remaliah.
 5Syria has plotted with Ephraim and the son of Remaliah to bring about your demise.
 6They say, “Let’s attack Judah, terrorize it, and conquer it.
 Then we’ll set up the son of Tabeel as its king.”
 7For this reason the Sovereign Lord says:

-“It will not take place;
+“‘It will not take place;

 it will not happen.